LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 …
 ```

-SMART on FHIR applications should use the `.well-known` endpoint to determine the OAuth URLs to use for authorization,
+SMART on FHIR applications should use the `.well-known/smart-configuration` endpoint to determine the OAuth URLs to use for authorization,
 but the entries in the Capability Statement are needed for backwards compatibility.

 ## 5.4 Custom HTTP Headers